 A well-rounded bullion portfolio means that you have some assets in each of the precious metals.
 Gold is the stable standard, silver is particularly interesting because it is likely to spike in price, and platinum offers a premium returns because of its rarity.
 However, rhodium is in a category of its own.

 Rhodium is even rarer than platinum and much more valuable than gold.
 The potential gains far exceed those of other precious metals.
 Frankly speaking, novice investors are likely to be apprehensive about the volatile nature of this metal.
 But they shouldn’t.

 New rhodium deposits and mines won’t sprout like mushrooms after the rain.
 As technology progresses, there will be more industrial applications of metal.
 In addition, governments and banks are shielding the metal from any weakness in PGMs (platinum-group metals, which rhodium is a part of) so the prices should remain stable in the foreseeable future.

 Overall, a wise piece of advice would be to invest in rhodium bullion.
 However, you should always keep diversification in mind.
 This is true not only of rhodium or other precious metal investment but all investments in general.

-This write up should offer you all the basic information about investing in rhodium bullion.
 Overall, investments in rhodium can be volatile but always keep in mind the rarity of this metal.
 So no matter how volatile, rhodium will always have value.
 You will be shielded from catastrophic financial scenarios like owning stocks in a company that goes bankrupt or holding the currency of a government that collapses.